Admission Process

 Appeals

-If you have not been offered a place following an in-year application, the law entitles you to appeal to an Independent Appeal Panel.
-This panel is completely independent of the school and the Local Authority.
-In accordance with the 2022 School Admission Appeals Code Appeals, the admission authority and appeal panels have elected for all admissions appeals to be held online.
+If you have not been offered a place, the law entitles you to appeal against that decision to an Independent Appeal Panel.
+The panel is completely independent of the school and the Local Authority.
+All appeals will be heard online, which has the advantage that your appeal can be heard from your home or place of work.

-You should include any evidence or supporting material with your appeal form and you MUST state the grounds of your appeal at the time you lodge your appeal form.
-Your appeal form will not be accepted unless you give the grounds of your appeal.
+You should include any evidence or supporting material with your appeal form and you MUST give the grounds for your appeal at the time you lodge your appeal form.
+Your appeal form will not be accepted unless you state the grounds for your appeal.
 You may appeal for more than one school.

 Please note that the online form will ask you to download two utility bills dated in the last THREE months.
-If you do not have access to a scanner, please take two photographs using a mobile phone and upload the photographic files.
+If you do not have access to a scanner, please take two photographs with a mobile phone and upload the photographic files.

+Full details about the hearing will be sent to you with your invitation to the hearing.
 If you wish to contact the clerk – email: clerk@educationappeals.com

 Timetable for Appeals

-Last day for lodging appeal forms
+Last day for lodging appeal forms for a place in RECEPTION to start in September 2025

 Invitation letter giving details about your hearing will be sent by the Clerk to the Independent Appeal Panel

-At least 10 school days before the hearing.
-This MAY be emailed.
+At least 10 school days before the stage 1 hearing.

-Closing date for any additional supporting evidence
+Any additional supporting evidence

 Letter from the Clerk informing you of the decision of the independent appeal panel